ROGER MILLER -- COUNTRY'S WACKY WORDSMITH

 In April 1985, “Big River”opened on Broadway.
 The show won seven Tonys, including Best Musical Score for Roger Miller.

-Redemption led to more records, but revival was short-lived.
+Redemption led to more records, but his revival was short-lived.
 A lifelong chain smoker, Miller died of lung cancer in 1992.
 He was 56.
 Three years later, he was inducted into the Country Hall of Fame.
 His songs, from the wacky to the poetic, continue to be recorded in Nashville and beyond.

 Once asked how he wanted to be remembered, Miller said, “I just don’t want to be forgotten.”
 He hasn’t been.
 Roger Miller, Kristofferson said, “is right up there with Mark Twain and Steven Foster, real America originals.”